brewchetta/hooks-cipher/README.md

 ```
 useEffect( () => console.log('Your component has mounted'), [] )
 ```

+A note on the array: if you use anything declared outside of the `useEffect` hook it generally has to be added to the dependency array.
+Read more about it at the bottom of this page: https://reactjs.org/docs/hooks-effect.html

 One final bit of functionality for the `useEffect` hook is that we occasionally want to clean up the side effects we create with it.
 Imagine we created something like `setInterval` and needed to remove it when the component unmounts.
 The way we clean it up is by returning a function in our callback function that clears the timeout: